persalys/persalys/python/doc/examples/examples.rst

 3-2 Monte Carlo
 '''''''''''''''

-For more details on the `Monte Carlo method <http://openturns.github.io/openturns/latest/theory/reliability_sensitivity/monte_carlo_moments.html>`_ see the OpenTURNS documentation.
+For more details on the `Monte Carlo method <http://openturns.github.io/openturns/latest/theory/reliability_sensitivity/monte_carlo_moments.html>`_, you can consult the OpenTURNS documentation.

 3-2-1 Definition
 ****************